There’s one thing I’ve learned about pricing over the years: it’s always a topic.

 So we either win or we learn in these meetings (there’s no losing; we win or we learn).

-And during our last meeting, one of the big topics was — yep, you guessed it — pricing.
+And during our last meeting, one of the big topics (aside from chatbots) was — yep, you guessed it — pricing.

 We talked about how modern businesses should be pricing their products — and I shared a story about three of the products our team is using here at Drift internally as examples.